 The Principal's Nominee was able to show evidence that all departments followed the school's internal moderation process, through either panel marking, checks against agreed benchmark papers or the use of external verifiers from other schools.
+This is evidenced by the high levels of consistency of assessor judgements with the national standard for most subject areas as reported by NZQA external moderation.
 These findings give senior leaders confidence that internal moderation expectations are being met and that results reported are credible.